zuiderkwast/oaht/README.md

 * Linear probing
 * Using a single contiguous memory space for both header and contents
 * Highly configurable, e.g.
+  * User-defined prefix in names of types and functions
   * User-defined key and value types
   * User-defined hash function and hash value type
   * Optional user-defined data inside the hashtable header (e.g. ref-counter)